danainjax/is-it-ok/NOTES.md

 Build notes:
-[1] Rewrite CSS to ensure the movie image fills the cards on the movies index page, but the card is smaller on the show page.
-[2] Write HTML/CSS for the review cards.
-[3] Pull through more movie data on the show page.
-(Plot, actors, reviews, etc) [4] Fix account creation/submit feature
+[1] Write HTML/CSS for the review cards review form [2] Pull through more movie data on the show page. (addtl fetch with ttId) [3] Fix account creation/submit feature
-[5] Implement a search bar feature
+[4] Implement a search bar feature
-[6] Create an icon for the browser for movie safe
+[5] Create an icon for the browser for movie safe
-[7] Create a logo for movie safe on Canva
+[6] Create a logo for movie safe on Canva

 # Requirements [ 11/12 ]